kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 Retry payment
 ```

-The current AI implementation is rule-based and intended for academic demonstration.
+The current implementation is rule-based and is intended to demonstrate AI-assisted decision-making concepts.

+It is **not a trained machine-learning model**.

 ---

 # 🛡️ Safety Guardrails

-Before executing recovery, the recommended action is checked by the safety guardrail.
+Before a recovery action is executed in the simulation, the recommended action is checked by the safety guardrail.

-Approved actions include:
+The system currently recognizes safe recovery actions such as:

 ```text
 Retry payment